-- 3.10 The assigned operating crew disembarks the lifeboat. - 3.11 Ensure that the lifeboat is returned to its normal stowed condition.
+- 3.9 Repeat procedures from 3.7 above, using the back-up release mechanism when applicable. - 3.10 The assigned operating crew disembarks the lifeboat. - 3.11 Ensure that the lifeboat is returned to its normal stowed condition.
 Remove any restraining and/or recovery devices used only for the simulated launch procedure.